P2ES/contact-management/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.
 Make sure you build using the correct CLI version if you were using the global `ng` & reference the right [API version](https://v7.angular.io/api).

-## Development server
+## Setup

+Clone the repo or fork it into your own account.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Requirements